If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 BV is not serious unless you are pregnant when it can cause complications.
 But don’t worry, it can still be safely treated.
 Make sure you inform the doctor or nurse if you are pregnant so that they can take this into consideration.

-It is not uncommon for women to experience repeated episodes of BV.
+It is not uncommon for people to experience repeated episodes of BV.
 If you use an IUD or IUS then your doctor or nurse may recommend you try a different method.

 Some of these creams can weaken the latex in condoms, diaphragms and caps but ask the doctor or nurse who gives you the cream for more advice.